Last updated: March 2014

-- Computer Science PhD student at University of Washington
+- HCI PhD student at University of Washington; advised by James Fogarty, Cecilia Aragon

-- I pay special attention to communication in groups and teams, and artifacts produced in collaborative process
+- Interests: communication in groups and teams, and artifacts produced in collaborative process

 - C. Chen, L. White, T. Kowalewski, R. Aggarwal, C. Lintott, B. Comstock, K. Kuksenok, C. Aragon, D. Holst, and T. Lendvay.
 Crowd-Sourced Assessment of Technical Skills (C-SATS): A Novel Method to Evaluate Surgical Performance.
 Journal of Surgical Research 2013.